-King, a Republican, was the representative for Pennsylvania's 8th congressional district from 1951 to 1956.
+King was the representative for Pennsylvania’s 8th congressional district and was a Republican.
+He served from 1951 to 1956.

 From Jan 1952 to Jul 1956, King missed 9 of 368 roll call votes, which is 2.4%.
 This is on par with the median of 2.4% among the lifetime records of representatives serving in Jul 1956.
 The chart below reports missed votes over time.